 |Montelukast & Singulair

-These non-steroid preventer tablets are often used to help exercise-related asthma, and are more commonly used as the main choice preventer in children.
+These non-steroid preventer tablets are often used to help exercise-related asthma and are sometimes used as the priority preventer for children.
 Some brand names include Singulair, Respikast, T Lukast, Lukair, Montair.

 These are non-steroid preventer inhalers that work by reducing histamine (which promotes inflammation) in the airways.
 They are most often used in mild allergic and exercise-related asthma.
 They are quite powdery and can block the inhaler, so it is very important to wash the plastic casing of the inhaler frequently to make sure you are getting the full dose.